thebaldgeek/thebaldgeek.github.io/radiosonde.md

 The SDR type is pretty much pre-chosen for us.
 The blue ADSB dongles are no good, they have a filter in them that will reject the sondes 400Mhz signal.
 The orange 978 or 1090 dongles are ok, they have an amplifier and no filter, so that will get you running Ok as well.

 The Nooelec XTR SDR's have been called out in the Facebook group as being more sensitive than the RTLSDR v3, but do note that they come with the downside of having a large center spike or spur and often two smaller ones on each side of the large center one.
 If your launch sites uses a sonde frequency on or even near those spurs, the 'gain' in sensitivity will be lost.
 I have seen this issue several times in helping people setup their stations with the XTR.
+Tip, if you want to use an XTR SDR use the sondehub website to see if the sondes in your area transmit close to any of the spikes to see if you are going to miss their signal.
 The NooElec v5 is currently being tested with good initial results.
 The RadarBox airband dongle is so deaf at every frequency known that most have given up using them for any purpose.